Dumuzy/KeizerForClubs/docs/KeizerForClubs.EN.md

 ```
 Then the separator is the semicolon, the player names are in the 5th column, the ratings of the players in the 7th.

+#### Delete All
+Deletes all players.
+This is useful if you want to create a tournament B which shall have exactly the same settings as previous tournament A.
+In this case, copy A.s3db to B.s3db, then delete all played rounds, then delete all players.
+To make sure that you don't accidentally delete your current tournament, deleting all players is only possible without any games in the database.

+#### Rebase player ids
+After importing a list of players, e.g. the club members, and then deleting those not playing in the tournament, the player list
+in KeizerForClubs may have a lot of holes in the sequence of player ids.
+This is a bit annoying.
+Especially as you can't see from the
+highest player id the number of participants in the tournament.
+You can use _Rebase player ids_ to remove the holes in the sequence of ids.

 ### Acknowledgements

 *   The program originally was developed with SharpDevelop, now I'm using Microsoft Visual Studio Community 2022.